pranigopu/learningKubernetes/2_kubernetesArchitecture.md

 A **node** is a machine (physical or virtual) that provides the platform for pods (and thus containers and containerized applications) to run on.
 A **cluster** is a collection of nodes managed by a control plane (discussed further).
 The collection of nodes itself is called a **node pool** and becomes a cluster when combined with a control plane.

 ### ReplicaSet
-A ReplicaSet (RS) is a Kubernetes object that acquires and maintains (by creating or deleting) a specified number of replicas of specific container(s) within a node or cluster.
+A ReplicaSet (RS) is a resource object that acquires and maintains (by creating or deleting) a specified number of replicas of specific container(s) within a node or cluster.
 It is used to guarantee the availability of a specified number of identical containers (hence, identical instances of the application(s) running on the containers).

 The purpose of a ReplicaSet is to maintain a stable set of running replicas of a container (i.e. running instances of an application) at any given time. _Note that each replica of a container is also a container itself, and like all containers in Kubernetes, each replica is wrapped in a replicated pod_.
 In practice, we provide a container image for the ReplicaSet to replicate; the container is created and replicated by the ReplicaSet according to the way we define the ReplicaSet.